Overtime Calculator

 Technology and Software Development

 The tech industry has specific overtime exemptions that many workers don't understand.
-Under FLSA Section 13(a)(17), computer professionals earning at least $27.63 per hour can be classified as exempt from overtime.
-However, this exemption requires that the employee's primary duties involve systems analysis, programming, or software engineering.
+Under FLSA Section 13(a)(17), computer professionals earning at least $27.63 per hour can be classified as exempt from overtime., this exemption requires that the employee's primary duties involve systems analysis, programming, or software engineering.
 Help desk technicians, QA testers, and IT support staff often don't qualify for this exemption and should be receiving overtime pay.
-I built this tool partly because tech workers frequently ask about their overtime eligibility.
+I this tool partly because tech workers frequently ask about their overtime eligibility.

 How to Use This Overtime Calculator Effectively